WP-Chat/server-info/guidelines.md

 ### Don't ask to ask, just ask

 State your question.
 Do not ask if someone is around.
-You want *their* help, so don't be lazy and put in the effort of asking a good question.
+You want *their* help, so don't be lazy, and put in the effort of asking a good question.
 If nobody has a solution you can now take your fully written question to another place.
 No time wasted.

 https://dontasktoask.com/